 About your age

 The most important thing that affects your fertility is your age.
 It’s much easier for women to conceive a baby before they turn 35.
-After that, you don’t have as many eggs and their quality decreases.
+After that, you don’t have as many eggs and their quality decreases over time.

 Although most older women in Australia do have healthy, happy babies, after 30 the risks that the baby will have a chromosomal or genetic abnormality increases – from 1 in 400 for a woman aged 30 to 1 in 100 for a woman aged 40.
 You are also more at risk of miscarriage and pregnancy complications when you’re older.

 Taking folate, or 'folic acid' supplements, before you get pregnant is important for preventing neural tube defects in your baby.
-You need to be taking folate at least 1 month before you conceive and for the first 3 months of your pregnancy.
+It is recommended to take folate at least 1 month before you conceive and for the first 3 months of your pregnancy.

 Get a check-up